Alfred: "Tatsu is more than capable of being your bodyguard and driver. Test her. You'll see."

 "But, Newt, you admitted you were nitpicking!
 Why can't you just ignore this small mistake?"

-Because they zoomed in on it so the chessboard filled the whole screen, and it's hard not to notice the things that fill the whole screen.
+Because they zoomed in on it so the chessboard filled the whole screen, and it's hard to overlook something when it's all you can see.

 |In order to not notice this, I would literally have to be blind.
 Not hyperbole, literally-literally.|